What are the schools like?

 Yes.
 However, you and your visitors must remember that you will need to remain focused on teaching during their visit.
 The best time for visits is before teaching begins or during any school holidays.
 Most schools have a week of vacation in February.

 Does Global Student Teaching look good on a resume?

 Absolutely.
-Principals and other administrators are often eager to discuss your experiences abroad and learn more about how the program influenced your personal and professional development.
+Principals and other administrators are often eager to discuss GSTs’ experiences abroad and learn more about how the program influenced their personal and professional development.
 The interviewers appreciate the value of study abroad and travel.

 Can I student teach near my home when I return to the states?

-Yes- as long as it is approved by the STEP Office.
+Yes- as long as it is approved by your program coordinator.
 You must communicate your request to live at home when applying for student teaching.
 The approval for a placement outside of the TCNJ area depends on the availability of a supervisor near the student’s home.